-The aforementioned studies either aggregate the features to complement each other or enhance the diversity of the feature maps after a simple encoder.
+The studies above either aggregate the features to complement each other or enhance the diversity of the feature maps after a simple encoder.
 In contrast, the Inner-Imaging design considers both synchronously.
-It firstly uses convolutional filters to organize channel signals on a pseudo-image, like we put lenses in the convolutional networks.
-This novel strategy reflects the grouping cooperative relations in multi-scale and achieves the integrated optimization of the diversity, complementarity, and completeness of CNN channels.
+We creatively use convolutional filters to organize channel signals on a pseudo-image, like putting lenses in the convolutional networks.
+This novel strategy reflects the cooperative grouping relations in multi-scale and achieves the integrated optimization of the diversity, complementarity, and completeness of CNN channels.